-Takoma/Langley Crossroads Development Authority
+The Takoma/Langley Crossroads Development Authority, Inc. (CDA)

-Our Story
+Our Story:

 The CDA has actively represented the needs and concerns of its members to elected officials and government agencies, while marketing the area through newspaper inserts, sponsorships, special events, donations, and media stories.